clusterio/clusterio/docs/developing-for-clusterio.md

 core in 0.17.63 but is still not documented anywhere.
 A brief description is provided here for this reason.</sub>

-The event_handler lib provides a simple interface for registring multiple callbacks to the same events without having to be concerned with callback chaining or overwriting callbacks defined elsewhere.
-It works by taking over the task of registring the actual callbacks with Factorio, providing its own interface for the rest of the code to use.
+The event_handler lib provides a simple interface for registering multiple callbacks to the same events without having to be concerned with callback chaining or overwriting callbacks defined elsewhere.
+It works by taking over the task of registering the actual callbacks with Factorio, providing its own interface for the rest of the code to use.

 The sole function of interest exported by event_handler is `add_lib`